Aemerson3418/feature-test-master-class/README.md

 6. send zip and docs from step 5 to emails that were provided with this link

 Note:
-All questions could bу sent to vsokolovski@workfusion.com
+All questions could bу sent to azavadski@workfusion.com or mpastukhou@workfusion.com